duchess-rs/duchess/book/src/setup.md

 ## JNI Versions

 By default, we attempt to load JNI 1.6 when compiling for Android, and JNI 1.8 in all other cases.
-Outside of Android, the feature `jni_at_most_1_6` can be use to force the usage of JNI 1.6.
+The JNI version can be selected by using the feature `jni_` and the JNI version concatenated, for any supported JNI version, with underscores replacing periods.
+Duchess currently only supports JNI versions 1.6 and 1.8, and only supports 1.6 on Android (the compile will fail if JNI > 1.6 is attempted on Android).
+Duchess sets the version to the newest version specified by features if features are specified.
+If you want Duchess to support a newer JNI API version or locking behavior, cut an issue with your use case, and it may be added to Duchess's next release.